-1. Posting of Vacancies

-a.
-On a weekly basis, Human Resource Services shall post on its web site certificated vacancies, including the posting date and specific job requirements.
-Each division within Educational Programs shall post hard copies of the certificated vacancies on the PAU bulletin boards weekly.
-ROP shall post via the web.
+- 1. Posting of Vacancies - a.
+On a weekly basis, HRS shall post on its web site certificated vacancies, including the posting date and specific job requirements.
+Educational Programs shall post hard copies of the certificated vacancies on the PAU bulletin boards weekly.